 Cardiovascular Associates of America Expands NJ Footprint with Acquisition of Shore Heart Group

-Shore Heath Group Adds Seven Locations to CVAUA’s Network in the Tri-State Area
+Shore Heart Group Adds Seven Locations to CVAUSA’s Network in the Tri-State Area

 On behalf of the entire CVAUSA team and 12 other partner groups, I want to express our thanks to Dr. Girgis and his 22 physician colleagues for placing their trust in us to be their strategic partner.”ORLANDO, FLORIDA, UNITED STATES, June 7, 2023/EINPresswire.com/ -- Today, Cardiovascular Associates of America (“CVAUSA”), a comprehensive cardiology practice management services organization, announced that Shore Heart Group (“SHG”) has joined their elite physician alliance.
 SHG has seven locations and adds 23 physicians to the CVAUSA network.
 This alliance provides CVAUSA with an expanded reach throughout NJ and more than 80 locations across the United States.